Dewaeq/rust_sort/readme.md

 * Merge Sort

-*Note: as of writing, rust nightly is required for the is_sorted feature*
+*Note: as of writing, rust nightly is required for the is_sorted and bench_black_box features*